If you search for traditional guidelines on what to wear for professional headshots, you will probably find something like the following:

 - Avoid busy patterns and excessive accessories

-The more casual guidelines of what to wear for professional headshots might recommend choosing colors and patterns that are appropriate for a professional environment, such as muted tones, pastels, and solid colors.
+The more casual guidelines of what to wear for corporate headshots might recommend choosing colors and patterns that are appropriate for a business environment, such as muted tones, pastels, and solid colors.
 Or perhaps a pressed collared shirt, or a blazer, or cardigan.
 And of course your hair should be styled in a neat and professional manner.

 Look, we have nothing against dressing up - particularly for executive headshots or more traditional roles where it’s a strong expectation.
 But with our increasingly remote and hybrid workforce, we’ve found that while a quality headshot is more important than ever, what you wear for professional headshots is much less important.
 In fact, standing out and showing your personality can work to your advantage!